MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/caching.md

 Note that a `Expires` header can be used to specify an absolute time to expire a cache.
 Although it will be ignored when `Cache-Control` is defined.

 Cached resources are periodically removed or replaced (this process is known as _cache eviction_).
-Before its expiration time, a resouce is considered _fresh_.
+Before its expiration time, a resource is considered _fresh_.
 After its expiration time, it's called _stale_.
 In addition, if a response included either an [`ETag`][Etag (RFC 7232)] or an `Last-Modified` headers, then the cache would be able to be revalidated.

 Most apps will limit their cache only to `GET` requests.